gdt050579/AppCUI-rs/docs/chapter-2/clipboard.md

 ## Limitations

-Depending on the type of terminal, the clipboard comes with some limitations (for example in case of `WindowsConsole` terminal, the clipboard can not store unicode characters that are not in WTF-16 format - within the range 0..0xFFFF).
+Depending on the type of terminal, the clipboard comes with some limitations (for example in case of `WindowsConsole` backend, the clipboard can not store unicode characters that are not in WTF-16 format - within the range 0..0xFFFF).